 “I feel the same way about mental health as I do about my own cardiac health,” says Foreman.
 “Everyone has something that could kill them.
 Those things need to be treated and people need to be cared for.
 Just listening to them is a gigantic thing—so many people are relieved to tell someone that they have this stuff going on and are vulnerable.
 Sometimes just having done that empowers them to seek the treatment that they need.”

 As these issues come to the fore, a number of support groups have sprung up around the country such as Ben’s Friends, an open forum for discussing the difficulties of working in the restaurant industry and a sort of AA tailored to restaurant workers.
-The group was founded after South Carolina’s Charleston Grill chef Ben Murray committed suicide after struggling with addiction and depression.
+The group was founded after South Carolina’s Charleston Grill chef Ben Murray died by suicide after struggling with addiction and depression.

 Bartenders, in particular, have their own set of issues that are unique to their craft.